Cap de Formentor cycling route: the best ride on Mallorca?

 For more of our accommodation suggestions, check out our ultimate guide to Mallorca for cyclists.

-Alternatively, our best towns for cyclists article should help you narrow down the best town for you.
+Alternatively, our best towns for cyclists article should help you narrow things down to the best town for you.

 Tips